Snowdonia: Hiking

 Many of the hikers in the area concentrate on Snowdon itself.
 It is regarded as a fine mountain, but at times gets very crowded; in addition the Snowdon Mountain Railway runs to the summit.

 The other high mountains with their boulder-strewn summits as well as Tryfan, one of the few mountains in the UK south of Scotland whose ascent needs hands as well as feet are also very popular.
 However, there are also some spectacular walks in Snowdonia on the lower mountains, and they tend to be relatively unfrequented.
 Among hikers' favourites are Y Garn (east of Llanberis) along the ridge to Elidir Fawr; Mynydd Tal-y-Mignedd (west of Snowdon) along the Nantlle Ridge to Mynydd Drws-y-Coed; Moelwyn Mawr (west of Blaenau Ffestiniog); and Pen Llithrig y Wrach north of Capel Curig.
 Further south are Y Llethr in the Rhinogydd, and Cadair Idris near Dolgellau.

 The park has 1479 mi of public footpaths, 164 mi of public bridleways, and 46 mi of other public rights of way.
 A large part of the park is also covered by right to roam laws.

 Recreational routes

 The Wales Coast Path runs within the park between Machynlleth and Penrhyndeudraeth, save for short sections of coast in the vicinity of Tywyn and Barmouth which are excluded from the park.
 It touches the park boundary again at Penmaen-bach Point on the north coast.
 An inland alternative exists between Llanfairfechan and Conwy, wholly within the park.
-The North Wales Path which predates the WCP, enters the park north of Bethesda and follows a route broadly parallel to the north coast visiting Aber Falls and the Sychnant Pass before exiting the park on the descent from Conwy Mountain.
-The Cambrian Way is a long-distance trail between Cardiff and Conwy which passes through the national park.
+The North Wales Path, which predates the WCP, enters the park north of Bethesda and follows a route broadly parallel to the north coast visiting Aber Falls and the Sychnant Pass before exiting the park on the descent from Conwy Mountain.
+The Cambrian Way is a long-distance trail between Cardiff and Conwy that stays almost entirely within the national park from Mallwyd northwards.
 It was officially recognised in 2019, and is now depicted on Ordnance Survey maps.